-In the Looney Tunes short Forward March Hare, every time Private Bugs Bunny fouls up, his commanding officer is demoted.
+- In the short "Forward March Hare", every time Private Bugs Bunny fouls up, his commanding officer is demoted.
 Although the act is never seen, it is implied by his insignia disappearing bit by bit, exposing the differently toned fabric underneath.

-Parodied in the short Fresh Hare where Bugs impersonates Elmer Fudd's commanding officer (Elmer was a Mountie in this story) and decides to "drum you out of the service!"
+- Parodied in the short "Fresh Hare" where Bugs impersonates Elmer Fudd's commanding officer (Elmer is a Mountie in this story) and decides to "drum you out of the service!"
 He starts by ripping off Elmer's buttons, then his epaulets, then goes into a frenzy of cloth-tearing until he finds he's holding a pair of boxer shorts, which he sheepishly hands back to Elmer.

-Bugs also gets to do this to Hermann Goering in the short Herr meets Hare while in a paper-thin disguise of Adolf Hitler, Goering gives out some choice insults.
+- Bugs also gets to do this to Hermann Goering in the short "Herr Meets Hare" while in a paper-thin disguise of Adolf Hitler, Goering gives out some choice insults.

-In Transformers Animated, Sentinel Prime tears Wasp's Autobot insignia off after arresting him for espionage.
+- In Transformers Animated, Sentinel Prime tears Wasp's Autobot insignia off after arresting him for espionage.

-Transformers does this a lot.
-Jetfire/Skyfire does this when he decides he wants to be an Autobot instead of a Decepticon, and Waspinator, fed up at being blown up all the time and essentially being the eternal Chew Toy, tears off his insignia near the end of a long rant.
-In keeping with his Butt Monkey status, he is blown up just before he finished his speech.
+- Beast Wars: Waspinator, fed up at being blown up all the time and essentially being the eternal Chew Toy, tears off his insignia near the end of a long rant.
+In keeping with his Butt-Monkey status, he is blown up just before he finishes his speech.

-In Exo Squad, Thrax is demoted and has his insignia ripped off for not finishing off an Exofleet pilot during the retreat from Mercury.
+- In Exo Squad, Thrax is demoted and has his insignia ripped off for not finishing off an Exofleet pilot during the retreat from Mercury.

-Played for laughs in Family Guy when Tom Tucker is fired and told to turn in his moustache.
+- Played for laughs in Family Guy when Tom Tucker is fired and told to turn in his moustache.

 Mr. Garrison: I guess I'm not a teacher anymore.
-I suppose you'll be wanting my badge and gun (puts revolver on table).
+I suppose you'll be wanting my badge and gun. [puts revolver on table]

 Chairman: Mr. Garrison, most teachers do not CARRY a gun!